We envision ultimate to be a sport where women feel as included as men. Unfortunately, that’s not the reality for many women in the VUL.

 We hear anecdotally and in surveys about the challenges women encounter playing ultimate.
 Women get thrown to less frequently, are less likely to be handlers, and are less frequently in leadership roles than men.

 In order to shift our co-ed leagues towards gender equity, the VUL runs several programs and initiatives for women as highlighted below.

 We recognize that this process also requires our efforts to:

-- Increase the awareness that women experience the game differently than other genders, especially men
+- Increase the awareness that women experience the game differently than men

 - Support women to be equipped with knowledge and skills on the field

 - Support women to take on leadership positions

 - Highlight the efforts of others working towards gender equity

 Throughout the year, we run Women in Ultimate clinics for women, led by women.
 See the calendar for any upcoming clinics.

 In the Fall, we run a popular Women’s League.
 Each team is assigned 1-2 women as mentors who have years of experience playing ultimate.